-Global in every sense, the Environment and Energy Commission comprises 350 members who represent multinational corporations, industry associations, as well as the ICC national committees that federate ICC members in their countries.
+Global in every sense, the Commission on Environment and Energy comprises 350 members who represent multinational corporations, industry associations, as well as the ICC national committees that federate ICC members in their countries.

 Usually meeting twice a year, members set the commission's agenda, and determine its priorities.

 In order to better focus on specific issues and provide content, the commission has established business action coalitions, such as BASD 2012 and task forces, e.g. on "green economy".